 - Existing PIN with Approve and PIN with Device Biometrics users can still authenticate.

-Other RSA SecurID tokens that require PINs continue to work as before.
+Other SecurID tokens that require PINs continue to work as before.

 You can choose to restore the previous functionality.
 The following procedure prompts users to create or change PINs during Authenticate Tokencode authentication.

 In the Security Console, click Setup > System Settings.

 Select the Enable Authenticate Tokencode PIN Prompts checkbox.